strblr/pegase/README.md

 nestedBitArray.test(" [0, [[0] ]]"); // true
 ```

-Fun fact: if we already defined `bit` as a JS variable, we're not obligated to redefine it as a rule.
+If we already defined `bit` as a JS variable, we're not obligated to redefine it as a rule.
 We can simply inject it as a tag argument:

 ```js
 const bit = peg`0 | 1`;